LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV3.md

 I(t) is the population infectious with the new disease at given time t.
 This initial value is based on current extrapolation of the population that has been tested.
 Each day, it increases by the new susceptible people infected by the infectious population and decreases by the population that just died or got better that day.

 R(t) is the population recovered (and no longer susceptible) to the new disease at the given time t due to immunity.
-[154000 recovered](https://www.npr.org/sections/coronavirus-live-updates/2020/05/01/849065983/more-than-1-million-people-have-recovered-from-covid-19-worldwide) Each day it increases by the new amount of newly recovered members of the infectious population.
+Each day it increases by the new amount of newly recovered members of the infectious population.

 D(t) is the population no longer susceptible to the new disease at given time t due to death.
 Each day it increases by the new amount of newly deceased members of the infectious population.

+## Hypothesis

+The **projected length of the COVID-19 epidemic** according to the SIRD model increases with the **average number of people met per day**.
+Because the virus spreads more when people interact more, I believe the projected length of the pandemic would increase if the average

 ## Controlled Variables

 N is the total population at the beginning of the pandemic.
 US Population=328.2 million people

-$\gamma$ is the recovery rate of this disease. ¦Ã = 1/D = 1/7.5 This is because the length of recovery is 7.5 days, so each day there is a 1/7.5 chance of recovery.
-[Source](https://www.who.int/bulletin/online_first/20-255695.pdf)
+$\gamma$ is the recovery rate of this disease. ¦Ã = 1/D = 1/7.5 This is because the length of recovery is 7.5 days, so each day there is a 1/7.5 chance of recovery. ([Hamaz](#hamzah))

 $\mu$ is the mortality rate of this disease.
-0.0599 (mortality rate in all cases) / 40 (days) = 0.0014975 chance of dying per day.
-(Sourced from [Google COVID-19 data](https://www.google.com/search?q=covid+19+cases+usa) on May 3rd)
+0.0599 (mortality rate in all cases) / 40 (days) = 0.0014975 chance of dying per day. ([Cases Overview](#cases-overview))

 a represents the probability a susceptible person is infected after close contact.
-On average, 6.6% of close contacts are infected.
-[Source](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30287-5/fulltext)
+On average, 6.6% of close contacts are infected. ([Bi](#bi))

+The initial infectious population is 1470000 cases -260000 recovered-88199 deceased = 1,121,801 people ([Cases Overview](#cases-overview))

+The initial recovered population is 260000 people. ([Cases Overview](#cases-overview))

+The initial deceased population is 88199 people. ([Cases Overview](#cases-overview))

 ## Dependent Variable